krixik-ai/python-client/J-comments 2 - Pipelining Test List - 1.1.14.md

  - .config on same keyword search pipeline with a file in it
  - .config on same keyword search pipeline with multiple files in it

+not sure what you mean here - the config is distinct from any files you process with the associated pipeline

 P2.40 - .CONFIG PROPERTY ON CURRENT PIPELINE TESTS [10x] - Run .config on existing pipelines; make sure all modules are covered at least once

+not sure what this means - we run tests on each module individually and in multiple combinations - se the "pipeline_examples" subidr of krixik cli

 P2.41 - .CONFIG PROPERTY ON PIPELINE WITHOUT .INIT OR INTERNET CONNECTION TESTS
  - Attempt without .init
  - Attempt without internet connection

+can use without .init or conneciton

 P2.42 - .TEST_INPUT ON INVALID PIPELINE TESTS
 - .test_input on inexistent pipeline
 - .test_input on replaced pipeline
 - .test_input on failed pipeline

+do it

 P2.43 - TEST_._INPUT ON DIFFERENT TYPES OF PIPELINES TESTS [Randomize how many modules in pipeline, from 1 to cap]
  - Start with Caption (off-type input)